 The Year I Lost My Mind – a powerful story of desire and obsession

-The Year I Lost My Mind is the latest film from Tor Iben.
+The Year I Lost My Mind is a film from Tor Iben.

 The film tells the story of Tom — a troubled, lonely young man, who makes his living through burglary.
 One of the homes that he burgles belongs to Lars, a young history lecturer.
 Tom becomes obsessed with Lars, secretly observing him each day.
 As Tom’s obsession deepens, things quickly spiral out of control.